sumansupanda/SP_CODE_STORE/PROGRAMMING-LANGUAGES/C_Program.md

 The file can be executed by menu option `Run (Ctrl+F9)`.
 The output appears in the output window that can be seen using the `Keys Alt+F5`.

+# ELEMENTS OF C.

+Every language has some basic elements and grammatical rules.
+Before programming in C, it is most to know the basic elements of the language.
+These basic elements are